-So many people are looking for the benefits and cheapest ways to build a house.
+Rather than saving to buy a house, you may be looking for the cheapest ways to build a house.

 Should you purchase your home or do you want to build a house from scratch?